Houston toad: Plan

 The first Houston toad Recovery Plan was developed by the Houston Toad Recovery Team with two main goals in 1984.
 These goals included restoring the populations to their original habitats and determining where all of the remaining populations were located.
 The Safe Harbor Agreement was created for the Houston toad.

 Action

-To aid in the survival of the toad species, the common person can plant native species which will decrease the water and pesticide uses as well as correctly disposing gardening, household and agricultural chemicals.
+To aid in the survival of the toad species, the common person can plant native species which will decrease water and pesticide use as well as correctly disposing of gardening, household and agricultural chemicals.
 Support can be given to the Houston Toad Safe Harbor Agreement if a citizen's land is in the potential habitat.

 Red fire ants (Solenopsis invicta) are typical predators of the Houston toad.
 This led to the fire ant being added into habitat conservation plans and safe harbor agreements.
 Measures were put in place in order to control the population of red-imported fire ants throughout the Houston toad distribution range.